Brendan Kiernan: Club career

-Early career

 Kiernan started his career in the youth team at Fulham, but left as a youngster to join Crystal Palace.
 He stayed with the club until he was 16, but was released at the end of the season in 2009.
 He then underwent unsuccessful trials at QPR, Derby County, Charlton, Southend, Leeds and Leicester.

 He then joined the AFC Wimbledon Senior Academy at South Thames College, where he got picked for the England Colleges team.

-AFC Wimbledon

 The midfielder made his league debut for "The Dons" in a Conference game against Crawley Town in a 3–1 defeat on 18 March 2011, coming on as a substitute for Luke Moore.
 Kiernan only featured in one more game in the 2010–11 season, a 0–0 draw with Forest Green Rovers, which was his first League start for the club, securing a place in the Conference play-offs.
 Following AFC Wimbledon's promotion to the Football league Kiernan made his football league debut on 24 September 2011 when he came on as a substitute for Luke Moore in a 2–1 win over Bradford City in League Two.
 On 27 January 2012, Kiernan signed for Braintree Town on a one-month loan deal, making four appearances in total.
 Kiernan scored his first goal in professional football in the First Round of the League Cup against Stevenage on 14 August 2012.
 It would only prove to be a consolation, however, as AFC Wimbledon went on to be defeated 3–1.
 Having broken into the first team under manager Terry Brown at the start of the 2012 season, Kiernan left the club by mutual consent on 8 April 2013 under new manager Neal Ardley.

-Bromley

 Following his departure from Wimbledon, Kiernan joined his local club Conference South side Bromley in July 2013.
 After impressing in pre-season, he scored on his debut, netting the first goal in a 2–0 away victory against Hayes and Yeading United on 17 August 2013.
 A week later, he scored Bromley's third goal in a 5–1 win over local rivals Tonbridge Angels.
 During his non-league career Kiernan worked as a teaching assistant and a personal trainer.

-Ebbsfleet United

 On 5 June 2015, Kiernan's contract with Ebbsfleet expired.
-He nearly retired from the game, but signed for Lingfield.
+He nearly retired from the game, but signed for Lingfield before spells with Hayes & Yeading United, Bromley and Hampton & Richmond Borough.

-Harrogate Town

 After a season at Welling United, after again reaching the play off final, it was announced in May 2019, that Kiernan had joined Harrogate Town.